 For information on locating off-campus housing, visit our Housing page.

-Transition Housing: WashU offers temporary on-campus housing at a reduced rate for international graduate students starting June 1 and ending August 5, 2016.
-The transition housing will be not be available for use after August 5th.
+Transition Housing: WashU offers temporary on-campus housing at a reduced rate for international graduate students starting in early June and ending in early August.
 Reservations can be made online beginning in May at: https://wustl.irisregistration.com/Form/wustl-internationaltransition

-Getting to WashU from Lambert – St. Louis International Airport
+Getting to WashU from the St. Louis-Lambert International Airport

 Transportation from the St. Louis-Lambert Airport